rjcg916/Gator.DBDeltaCheck/README.md

 ## How to Use This Framework

-This repository is structured into three projects to demonstrate how to use the framework effectively.
+This repository is structured into four projects to demonstrate how to use the framework effectively.

 1.  **`Gator.DBDeltaCheck.Core`**: The core framework library.
 You would typically package this as a NuGet package and reference it in your test projects.
-2.  **`ECommerceDemo.Data`**: A sample EF Core project representing the database you want to test.
-3.  **`Sample.DBIntegrationTests`**: The actual test project that consumes the core framework to test the `ECommerceDemo` database.
+2.  **`Sample.DBIntegrationTests`**: The actual test project that consumes the core framework to test the `ECommerceDemo` database.
+3.  **`ECommerceDemo.Api`**: A sample API for data access to underlying database operations.
+This API is used in the tests to perform actions like creating orders.
+4.  **`ECommerceDemo.Data`**: A sample EF Core project representing the database you want to test.

 ### Step 1: Set Up Your Test Project's Dependencies